 Though FMLA leave is unpaid, your employer may require you to use other accumulated Paid leaves for Paid maternity leave in Texas 2018.
 The reason for leave should, however, be genuine.

-Paid maternity leave in Texas 2018 usually depends on your company and its rules and policies.
+Paid Maternity Leave Texas 2018 usually depends on your company and its rules and policies.
 You can, however, accumulate your other leaves which you have not taken and take some weeks off and still get paid for two weeks.